SPF, DMARC, and Compliance Addresses

 Microsoft 365 Forwarding Strategy:

 For forwarding individual mailboxes to external recipients, blocking is enabled by default.
-You can configure a policy via PowerShell to allow the specified local account to forward messages to external recipients using the following lines:
+You can configure a policy via PowerShell to allow the specified local account to forward messages to external recipients using the following commands:

 Connect-ExchangeOnline